What Is Broken Link Building and Why It Works?

 Low Competition Advantage

-Many SEO professionals overlook this strategy, broken links constantly create new opportunities, competitors cannot easily replicate your specific content, and relationship building opens future collaboration doors.
+Many SEO professionals overlook this strategy; broken links constantly create new opportunities, competitors cannot easily replicate your specific content, and relationship building opens future collaboration doors.
+Since many ignore it, you can outperform competitors by combining this method with proper crawl budget optimization.

 Essential Tools for Finding Broken Links